Are you ready to take charge and learn simple, quick, and efficient methods for creating and editing powerful images for print and the web?

 My goal is to empower ordinary people to do extraordinary things.

-Besides teaching tens of thousands of students at Udemy and other online platforms, I'm also a Course Facilitator for the UN-mandated University for Peace (Costa Rica) through their Centre For Executive Education.
+Besides teaching tens of thousands of students at Udemy and other online platforms since 2014, I'm also a Course Facilitator for the UN-mandated University for Peace (Costa Rica) through their Centre For Executive Education.

 My work is exhibited internationally and online and has received a number of awards.
 I received my MFA from Pratt Institute in Computer Graphics and Interactive Media and also hold a BFA in Painting from Massachusetts College of Art and Design.